Rajasthan Budget: Gehlot announces inflation relief package of Rs 19,000 crore | Politics

 - India

-Rajasthan Chief Minister Ashok Gehlot announced an inflation relief package of Rs 19,000 crore in the state's Budget for 2023-24 to provide relief to the masses from rising prices.
+Gehlot, who also holds the finance portfolio, extended the benefits of the Old Pension Scheme (OPS) to the employees of state government boards, corporations, academies and universities.
+No new tax was imposed in the state budget 2023-24.

+He said reliefs have been given and no new tax has been imposed in the last four budgets.

-The package includes free food packets every month to poor families, LPG cylinders for Rs 500 under the Ujjwala Scheme and free electricity up to 100 units per month to domestic consumers.
-Gehlot, who also holds the finance portfolio, announced to increase the coverage amount from Rs 10 lakh to Rs 25 lakh annually per family in his ambitious Chiranjeevi Swasthya Bima Yojana.
+The budget proposed to increase the coverage amount from Rs 10 lakh to Rs 25 lakh annually per family in the state government's ambitious Chiranjeevi Swasthya Bima Yojana.

+Gehlot also announced enacting a law on social security and Gig Workers Welfare Act, one-time registration to appear for competitive exams, and free electricity for farmers consuming up to 2,000 units of electricity.

 ''I announce to give free Chief Minister Annapurna food packets every month along with free ration to about one crore families coming under the purview of the National Food Security Act,'' he said.